Our Top 10 Fauquier Favorites

 Throughout the year, Bluemont presents a wide variety of community events including public concerts, old-time country dances, and special events around the region.
-In the summer Bluemont puts on a series of outdoor concerts featuring excellent music in Old Town Warrenton.

 While the Trinity Episcopal Church is not a grand church, it is on a stunning campus with structures of considerable architectural and/or historical interest throughout.
 Architect H. Page Cross designed the buildings as adaptations of the styles of certain 12th and 13th Century French churches.
 The fabric of the Church is native sandstone, although less brittle limestone was used for the more intricately carved areas.